ShortlistShortlistedRemoved from shortlist 9

 Emissions

 The Dewalt DXGNR6500 is CARB-compliant.
-Thus, selling and purchasing this generator is allowed in each of the 50 states, including California.
+It can therefore be sold and purchased in all 50 states, including California.

 The Dewalt DXGNR6500 versus other generators